ArchLinuxStudio/cors-anywhere-selfhost/README.md

 ## Usage

 First apply for a certificate use [acme.sh](https://github.com/acmesh-official/acme.sh).
-It will generate several file, we only use `YOUR.DOMAIN.com.key` and `fullchain.cer`.
+It will generate several files, we only use `YOUR.DOMAIN.com.key` and `fullchain.cer`.

-Seconde put the js file in your server.
+Second put the js file in your server.

 Finally, run it.